 The best snow pushers can help prevent back injuries because the act of pushing is inherently easier than lifting.
 Snow pushers are essentially smaller, hand-powered versions of the industrial plow.
 They are best used for pushing up to 4 inches of lighter snow off of flat surfaces.
 This makes them a smart choice for sidewalks and driveways.
 Materials found in snowplows include steel, aluminum, plastics, and fiberglass, as well as UHMW polyethylene.
 Plastic blades tend to be a better choice for shoveling more delicate surfaces like pavers.
 Keep in mind that snow pushers aren’t the best choice for excessive, heavy icy snow.

 Electric snow shovels work similarly to traditional snow blowers.
 They utilize a rotating blade to remove snow from a surface and then propel it through a chute.
-These portable machines usually have to be manually pushed along your snow clearing path.
+These portable machines usually have to be manually pushed along your snow-clearing path.
 Their smaller size makes them easier to store when not in use, which is a bonus if your storage space is limited.
 Electric power is generated with a cord, or they can be cordless powered via a rechargeable battery.
 While it may vary between models, most batteries will last between 30 to 45 minutes on a single charge.
 Recharging will take about 30 minutes, so it might be necessary to purchase a backup battery if you’re clearing a larger area.
 It is also important to consider that most batteries should be stored inside a space that will not go below freezing.

 No matter how lightweight and brilliantly designed your shovel is, the act of physically lifting scoop after scoop of snow is tiresome.
 If you’re looking to reduce fatigue and speed up the process without turning to electric or gas-powered snow removal equipment, you may want to consider a snow shovel with wheels.

 Pushing a heavy load with wheels offsets the amount of energy required to complete the task immensely.
 Ever pushed a handcart full of heavy boxes?
-Incorporating the simple science of the wheel into a snow shovel works particularly well with a pusher-style shovel.
+Incorporating the simple science of the wheel into a shovel works particularly well with a pusher-style shovel.
 A snow pusher allows for fast removal of larger surfaces (like driveways, for example).
 When wheels are added the task becomes that much easier, reducing the force of friction.
 Wheeled shovels are a great choice for people with back issues or older homeowners.
 As with manual snow-pusher-style shovels, the wheeled snow pusher will work best on lightweight snow, while heavy ice and snow may need to be broken up before this can be used to clear the space.

-Do you have limited space for your snow clearing equipment?
+Do you have limited space for your snow-clearing equipment?

-When you need to clear snow, but don’t have a lot of storage space, consider a combination snow shovel.
+When you need to clear snow, but don’t have a lot of storage space, consider a combination shovel.
 These shovels act as a two-in-one tool, offering the ability to push as well as lift snow.
 That means you only need one shovel to clear the snowfall from your deck, driveway, and even the top of your car.
 The best combination shovels will be durable, ergonomically designed, and lightweight enough to be used comfortably.

-How can you shovel snow fast?
+Q: How can you shovel snow fast?

-In order to get your snow shoveling done fast, it’s important to follow a few rules of thumb.
+In order to get your shoveling done fast, it’s important to follow a few rules of thumb.
 First, you want to get outside right when the snow stops.
 If you wait too long, you might run into issues like heavier snow, melted slush, and refrozen ice.
-Another trick is to make sure you have the right equipment—sometimes you might need a few different kinds of snow shovels to get the full job done faster.
-For example, when tackling a large space like your driveway, the fastest method is to start down the center using a plow shovel, and then work your way towards the outer edges, finally removing the snow with a traditional snow shovel.
+Another trick is to make sure you have the right equipment—sometimes you might need a few different kinds of shovels to get the full job done faster.
+For example, when tackling a large space like your driveway, the fastest method is to start down the center using a plow shovel, and then work your way toward the outer edges, finally removing the snow with a traditional snow shovel.
 You can also consider an electric shovel to shorten the overall time to clear your space.

-How do you keep snow from sticking to the shovel?
+Q: How do you keep snow from sticking to the shovel?